 Professor of Electrical & Computer Engineering and Biomedical Engineering

 Georgia Institute of Technology and Emory School of Medicine

-During breast cancer therapy, imaging is used to determine whether the cancer has spread to other tissues so that treatment plans can be adjusted to prevent metastasis.
-Dr. Emelianov’s research is focused on developing an imaging system to not only monitor the cancer, but also target it with anti-cancer agents to stop it in its tracks.
-The goal is an imaging platform capable of non-invasive and safe diagnostic imaging and image-guided therapy of breast cancer.
+When patients undergo breast cancer therapy, imaging is used to determine whether the cancer has spread to other tissues so that treatment plans can be adjusted to prevent metastasis.
+Dr. Emelianov is studying advanced imaging methods that provide highly detailed information about cancer cells, which will help him develop an imaging platform capable of non-invasive and safe diagnostic imaging and image-guided therapy of breast cancer, a technology called theranostics.

 Full Research Summary

-In breast cancer patients, determination of whether a malignancy has spread through regional lymph nodes is an important factor used to develop a therapeutic plan and to predict prognosis.
-Therefore, clinical evaluation for the presence of regional lymph node metastases is of paramount importance.
+Current investigation: The team is focused on advancing clinical evaluation for the presence of regional lymph node metastases in breast cancer.
+Determination of whether a malignancy has spread through regional lymph nodes in patients is an important factor used to develop a therapeutic plan and to predict prognosis.

 Dr. Stanislav Emelianov is a Joseph M. Pettit Endowed Chair, Georgia Research Alliance Eminent Scholar, and Professor of Biomedical Engineering and Electrical & Computer Engineering at the Georgia Institute of Technology.
 He is also appointed at Emory University School of Medicine where he is affiliated with Winship Cancer Institute, Department of Radiology, and other clinical units.
 Furthermore, Dr. Emelianov is Director of the Ultrasound Imaging and Therapeutics Research Laboratory at the Georgia Institute of Technology focused on the translation of diagnostic imaging & therapeutic instrumentation, and nanobiotechnology for clinical applications.